myanzhang/Benchmark/resnet50/README.md

 - **Multi nodes, multi gpus**
   > `todo`

+## **Throughput**
+> During the training of resnet-50, the log outputs the number of batches trained per second (its/s).
+After the training phase is stable, sample multiple times (at least 10) to obtain the average value，which is called avg(its/s).
+Then get the throughput value: imgs/sec = avg(its/s)* batch_size

 ## **Specify the GPU to use**

 - On NVIDIA gpus, Use CUDA_VISIBLE_DEVICES to specify the GPU visible to the program.